Importance of Social Media for Healthcare in India

 There are certain things that one needs to keep in mind while starting on a social media strategy.

-STEP 1: There are chances that you already have social media presence.
+STEP 1: There are chances that you already have a social media presence.
 If you already have a presence make sure you evaluate how you are doing on that platform in comparison to your competition.
 This will create a foundation of what goals you are going to set.

 Next is your Content Strategy.
 What type of content, when & where are you put out?
 That is creating a content calendar.

 STEP 3: Analysis!
-One has to constantly analyse the performance of their campaigns, posts, blogs, interactions, etc. This helps in evaluating if you are able to achieve your goals and how successful you are at it.
-Example: ‘If a certain response, post is not well received, why?
-Is the content not relevant or has the response to a queries unsatisfactory?
+One has to constantly analyze the performance of their campaigns, posts, blogs, interactions, etc. This helps in evaluating if you are able to achieve your goals and how successful you are at it.
+Example: ‘If a certain response, the post is not well received, why?
+Is the content not relevant or has the response to queries unsatisfactory?
 What type of content is getting good engagement?
 Can it be replicated on another post?’
 ‘Where is the audience coming from?’
-‘Can something give them better experience?’
+‘Can something give them a better experience?’

 Analytics can help answer such questions and give insights to the marketers to develop & refine strategies.